cloudmesh-community/sp19-222-97/project-report/report.md

 For the Gini coefficients of the data tree representation, it was found that at the root node that it was precisely 0.238 for a sample size of 232 samples.
 Moving towards the true side of the graph, we found that Gini coefficients gradualy become closer to zero, with last branching node to only contain a Gini coefficient of 0.037.
 It should be noted that the data tree node is very lopsided.
 This could possibly indicate that the cost per each decision is rather high [@lecture:2].

-:wave: overal the content in this section is good however a few resources would help streghten this.
-Additionally you can get in the weeds a bit more about what these values represent and mean.
-You can even use equations and math to help describe.

 ## Conclusion
 ---
 The deductions made from both of these experiments must be approached differently, since they are seperate models.
 According to the chart, we can see that the _R_ squared value for Rank vs. Year became 0.010008, for Rank vs. Score it was 0.242064, and for Rank vs. Rounds Won it was 0.802873. [@tbl:lin-reg].
 This should come as no real suprise, since we expect that any person who won more rounds has a higher rank then the others who did not win.
 We know that from the rather low values comparatively for Score and Year that there does not seem to be a strong linear relationship between Rank vs. Year and Rank vs. Score.